 I don’t often write about the ins and outs of living with a stoma but today I’m making an exception.

-The life of an Ostomate is in general a mystery to the general population.
-Let’s face it, you don’t generally think about having a stoma or researching what it might be like to have one, unless that particular path is a possibility or if someone close to you has one.
+The life of an Ostomate is in general a mystery to most people.
+Let’s face it, you don’t usually think about having a stoma or researching what it might be like to have one, unless that particular path is a possibility or if someone close to you has one.

 Ignorance and Lack of Understanding

 I certainly didn’t give much thought to what it might be like to have a stoma when I had a functioning bowel.
 Any thought I might have had, was one of “yuk, I wouldn’t want one”.
 My reaction was of course based on my own ignorance and lack of understanding.

 One of the concerns I had when facing the prospect of life with a stoma was whether it would smell.
 Whether I would smell.
 It was my biggest fear.
 Again it was a fear based on a lack of knowledge.

 Stoma bags have an inbuilt filter so when an Ostomate passes gas, the smell is filtered and contained.
 In essence there is no smell, unlike someone without a stoma who accidentally passes gas in public.

 Stoma bags are amazing really.
 There are all kinds to choose from.
 I have a colostomy which means my output is pretty normal as I still have most of my large intestine.
 My stoma is on the left side of my abdomen and is a cute red little button.
 Who knew our intenstines were a lovely red color and so clean!!

 So, back to my bag.
 I have a one piece bag that literally just sticks onto my skin around my stoma.
 So easy to put on and dispose of and change.
 The stoma bag is the same colour as my skin and is so comfortable I’m at the stage where I often forget I even have a stoma.
 To get to that point takes a while but I’m just over 4 years post my colostomy surgery.